Amities - An Introduction - What Are Amities?

 Amities have the potential to make your build much much stronger, and even open up new playstyles and builds that we thought were never possible.
 Northern Forge have even confirmed that new bonuses+maluses are coming soon, meaning even more possibilities!

 We are still in the early phases of understanding exactly what bonuses and maluses are available, the range of their numerical values, and most importantly for most players - how to target a specific Amity!
 Now we know that the memory hunt and seed should determine what I call the base Amity affixes - the name of the Amity itself.
-And we are researching how to determine these to find what we want.

 For example the Amity found at the top of this guide is named Seas & Unearthing.